Pitt IT Standard: University Domain Name Management

 - Domain names with top-level domains of .com, .biz, or other domains that refer to commercial or business entities shall not be registered to point at University of Pittsburgh IP address space, except when approved by the CIO by contacting the Technology Help Desk.
 Meaningful top-level domains should be chosen.
 The top-level domains of .org, .info, .name, or other top-level domains that refer to non-commercial, organizational, or professional entities are strongly recommended when a non-University of Pittsburgh name is required.

-- For pitt.edu names in non-pitt.edu administered IP or IPv6 address space, CSSD will maintain a CNAME record to point to the name in the foreign organization’s namespace rather than an “A or AAAA” record in the foreign organizations address space but exceptions can be granted by the CIO by contacting the Technology Help Desk.
+- For pitt.edu names in non-pitt.edu administered IP or IPv6 address space, Pitt IT will maintain a CNAME record to point to the name in the foreign organization’s namespace rather than an “A or AAAA” record in the foreign organizations address space but exceptions can be granted by the CIO by contacting the Technology Help Desk.

 - The administrative and technical contact information for the domain must be listed as the University NOC and the University’s DNS server.
 The billing contact should be the user.